RedLanternTech/RLT_TechBook/irssiquick.md

 | /kick or /ban           | Kicks or bans a user                        |
 | Alt+Number              | Jumps between windows in IRSSI              |
 |                         |                                             |

+# To add a new network using LiberaChat as an example
+- `/network add LiberaChat`
+- `/server add -network LiberaChat -tls -tls_verify irc.libera.chat 6697`
+- `/save`

+# To update after you register your nickname (using MyNickName as the nickname and MyNickPassword as the password)
+- `/network modify -sasl_username MyNickName -sasl_password MyNickPassword -sasl_mechanism PLAIN LiberaChat`

+# To auto connect each time IRSSI starts
+- `/server add -auto -network Liberachat -tls -tls_verify irc.libera.chat 6697`